apache/hudi/website/docs/compaction.md

 hoodie.compaction.target.io = 10240
 ```

-Once we reach 5 commits, Hudi will evaluate the whole table and see which file group whose log files meet the file size threshold greater than or equal to 100MB.
-Hypothetically, let’s say out of the 100 file groups in the table, we have 50 file groups whose log files threshold is equal to or greater than 100 MB.
-Out of the 50 file groups, Hudi will accumulate the log files to be 10GB (the threshold target).
-Once we have 10GB of log files, Hudi will seal the compaction plan and create an example instant like this: 12345.compaction.requested in the `.hoodie` directory.
-Now, we have a pending compaction.
-Depending on how you deploy the execution, the pending requested instant will assist with the execution.
-To learn more about instants, check out the [timeline documentation](https://hudi.apache.org/docs/timeline).
+After reaching 5 commits, Hudi evaluates the entire table to identify file groups with log files that meet or exceed the 100MB file size threshold.
+Let’s assume that out of 100 file groups, 50 file groups have log files that meet or exceed this threshold.
+Among these 50 file groups, Hudi accumulates log files up to 10GB, which is the specified target threshold.
+Once the 10GB log files limit is reached, Hudi finalizes the compaction plan and creates a `.compaction.requested` instant in the `.hoodie` directory.
+This results in a pending compaction.
+From there, the compaction plan is executed.

 ## Compaction deployment models:
-Once you have configured your compaction strategy, you can deploy it in several ways.
-In Hudi, there are multiple writers available:
+Once you have configured your compaction strategy, you need to execute it.
+Below are several options for how you can do this:
-- Hudi DeltaStreamer
-- Flink
-- Spark Structured Streaming
-- Spark Datasource
-- Spark SQL

-Depending on the writer you’re using, you have several options for deployment.

 ### Inline Compaction

-Compaction occurs inline with ingestion.
-This means the compaction will get scheduled and executed inline after the commit is completed within the same job submission.
-Inline is the simplest deployment model to run because it's easier to manage than running different async Spark jobs (see below).
-This deployment is only supported on Spark Datasource, Spark-SQL and DeltaStreamer in sync-once mode.
+Inline compaction refers to the process of executing the compaction process as part of the data ingestion pipeline, rather than running them asynchronously as a separate job.
+With inline compaction, Hudi will schedule, plan and execute the compaction operations after each commit is completed.
+This is the simplest deployment model to run because it’s easier to manage than running different asynchronus Spark jobs (see below).
+This mode is only supported on Spark Datasource, Spark-SQL and DeltaStreamer in sync-once mode.
+In the next section, we’ll go over code snippets you can use to get started with inline clustering.
 To run inline compaction with DeltaStreamer in continuous mode, you must pass the flag `--disable-compaction` so the async compaction is disabled (see below).
 With inline compaction, your data latency could be higher because you'll block any writer from ingesting data when compaction is being executed.

 **DeltaStreamer**: When both ingestion and compaction are running in the same spark context, you can use resource allocation configuration in DeltaStreamer CLI such as (`--delta-sync-scheduling-weight`, `--compact-scheduling-weight`, `--delta-sync-scheduling-minshare`, and `--compact-scheduling-minshare`) to control executor allocation between ingestion and compaction.

 ### Asynchronous Compaction
 There are three ways you can execute an asynchronous clustering process:

-**Asynchronous execution within the same process**: Async compaction is the default configuration for the streaming writers (Spark Streaming and Deltastreamer in continuous mode and Flink), so data latency is low.
-It’s more stable to execute the compaction task by using this deployment option especially when there is a large amount of data  i.e. > 100000 per second.
-The supported writers are not blocked while compaction occurs because Hudi spins up another thread within the same job and executes the compaction table service.
+**Asynchronous execution within the same process**: In this deployment mode, Hudi will schedule, plan and execute the compaction operations after each commit is completed as part of the ingestion pipeline.
+Separately, Hudi spins up another thread within the same job and executes the compaction table service.
+This is supported by Spark Datasource, Spark streaming, Flink, DeltaStreamer in continuous mode and Spark-SQL.

+For this deployment mode, you need to enable `hoodie.compact.inline.trigger.strategy`.

-**Asynchronous scheduling and execution by a separate process**: The regular ingestion job will ingest data into a Hudi MOR table in this deployment option.
-In another Spark job, you can schedule and execute compaction.
+**Asynchronous scheduling and execution by a separate process**: In this deployment mode, you’ll write data into a Hudi table as part of the ingestion pipeline.
+In another job, you schedule and execute the compaction service.
 By running a different job for the compaction process, you rebalance how Hudi uses compute resources.
-You’ll use fewer compute resources for ingestion and reserve more compute resources for the compaction process.
+You’ll use fewer compute resources for the writes and reserve more compute resources for the compaction process.
 Please ensure you have configured the lock providers for all jobs (both writer and table service jobs).
 In general, you’ll need to configure lock providers when we have two different jobs or two different processes occurring.
 All writers except the Spark streaming support this deployment model.
-For batch writers, you can ignore all compaction-related properties, but if you’re running an async compaction job, you do need to set all the compaction-related properties.
 For streaming ingestion use cases with DeltaStreamer in continuous mode, you’ll need to include the flag, `--disable-compaction`, so the default async compaction is disabled.

+For this deployment mode, you need to enable `hoodie.compact.inline.trigger.strategy`.

-**Scheduling inline and executing async**: In this deployment model, you ingest data and schedule the compaction in one job; in another, you execute the compaction strategy.
-The supported writers (see below) won’t be blocked from ingesting data.
-If you have the metadata table enabled, you do not need to provision lock providers.
-However, if you have enabled the metadata table, please ensure all jobs have the lock providers configured.
+**Scheduling inline and executing async**: In this deployment mode, you ingest data and schedule the compaction in one job; in another, you execute the compaction strategy.
+If you enable the metadata table, you do not need to provision lock providers.
+However, if you disable the metadata table, please ensure all jobs have the lock providers configured.
 Spark Datasource and Flink support this deployment option.

+For this deployment mode, you need to enable `hoodie.compact.inline.trigger.strategy`.

 ## Code Examples
 ### Inline clustering example
 This is the most straightforward deployment option, where compaction will be triggered when the schedule compaction strategy threshold is met.
-The example below shows you how to run compaction every four commits:
+The example below shows you how to run compaction every 4 commits:

 ```
 hoodie.compact.inline=true